Building Regulations performance glazing for our period wooden windows and doors

-All supplied timbers are from FSC certified farmed sources from the UK, europe, USA and Africa and our joinery is available in the following species: european redwoods (pinus) ; douglas fir ; sycamore ; cedar ; larch ; oak ; willow.
-All sill works for either windows or doors are made from Iroko or Sapele which are suited to footfall use.
+All our timbers are from FSC certified farmed sources from the UK, Europe, USA and Africa and our joinery is available in the following species: European redwoods (pinus) ; douglas fir ; sycamore ; cedar ; larch ; oak ; willow.
+All sill works for either windows or doors are made from iroko or sapele which are suited to footfall use.

 Other names:- none

 Uses: Everything exterior.

 Sashpro’s explanation: To be honest a bit of an overkill as it has built many a fine bridge, also prone to heavy marking as it reacts to all but the highest quality steel which isn’t always available in ironmongery!
 This very special timber is produced by way of a process that engages farmed and abundant redwoods (pine) and pressure treats it (acetylation) with raw vinegar.
 This seals the capillaries within the timber to produce probably the most stable and ecologically famed timber in the world.
 Commonly referred to as the Teak of the 20th century.

 Other names:- British Columbian Pine (Uk); Oregon Pine (USA)

 Note: Not a true pine.

 Uses: Exterior and interior joinery as well as a plethora of industrial applications.